786sufi/99007868-Bike-Rental-System/1_Requirements/readme.md

 - Provides bikes for renting to those who don't own bikes

 # WHERE
-- Can be used in demanding situations and for use of tourists and visitors
+- Can be used in demanding situations like bike rally and for use of tourists and visitors

 # WHO
 - Renatl agency owners can easily implement this system and use it